Can applying ginger, garlic and coarse salt help hair growth? Dermatologist warns: Inflammation and itching are getting worse!

 Can the symptoms of hairline regression be effectively treated?
 Dr. Luo Yang said that at present, there are two types of hair loss treatments.
 One is the hair growth ingredient “Minoxidil”; the other is the oral drugs “Finasteride” and “Dutasteride”.

-Dr. Luo Yang explained that Minoxidil, commonly found in hair growth products on the market, triggers “vascular endothelial growth factor” (VEGF) in the human body, thereby increasing local blood flow and improving blood circulation.
+Dr. Luo Yang explained that Minoxidil, commonly found in hair growth products on the market, the mechanism is to trigger “vascular endothelial growth factor” (VEGF) in the human body, thereby increasing local blood flow and improving blood circulation.
 The common effect is to prolong the hair growth phase and activate hair follicles.
 About 30-40% of hair loss patients experience improvement after using Minoxidil.

 Dr. Luo Yang said that “testosterone” in the human body is converted into “dihydrotestosterone” after being metabolized by the enzyme “5α reductase” in the body.
 When dihydrotestosterone binds to male hormone receptors in the body, it will affect protein synthesis and cause hair loss.
 Both Finasteride and Dutasterid, as “5α reductase inhibitors”, can effectively inhibit the conversion process of testosterone, thereby promoting hair growth.
 60-70% of patients can improve their symptoms with oral medications.